StefanoAnzolut/business-guide/source/quickstart/trial.rst

   - **No credit card needed, no strings attached**

-We won't ask for your credit card information to kick off your trial.
-Once you've tested Skribble and are convinced that our e-signature is what your team needs, you can add your payment details to upgrade to the paid plan.
+You don't need a credit card to start your free trial.
+However, if you want your team to keep using Skribble after the trial ends, you'll need to upgrade to the paid plan by adding your payment details.
+You can choose between a credit card and SEPA Direct Debit.

   - **Cancel at any time**